Units For Elastic Potential Energy

 Q1: What happens to the elastic potential energy when an object is released?

 A1: When a stretched or compressed object (like a spring) is released, the stored elastic potential energy is converted into other forms of energy, primarily kinetic energy (energy of motion).
-For example, a released spring will move, and its potential energy will be transformed into the kinetic energy of its motion.
+As an example, a released spring will move, and its potential energy will be transformed into the kinetic energy of its motion.

 Q2: Is elastic potential energy always positive?